 During this flight, I had a layover in Ethiopian Airlines’ Cloud Nine Lounge At Addis Ababa Airport which I reviewed separately.

-Most of Ethiopian’s longhaul aircraft feature lie-flat seats, except for the oldest ten B787s.
-The carrier finished the retrofit its B767 and B777 fleet – with instalments of flatbed seats last year, so these older B787 should be the next aircraft to undergo a retrofit.
+Most of Ethiopian’s long-haul aircraft feature lie-flat seats, except for the oldest ten B787s.
+The carrier finished the retrofit of its B767 and B777 fleet – with installments of flatbed seats last year, so these older B787 should be the next aircraft to undergo a retrofit.

 Business Class Cabin Review

 Ethiopian’s B787 Dreamliner features just one large Business Class cabin, located in the aircraft’s nose section.
 There are 24 seats, spread over 4 rows, in a 2-2-2 layout (see seat map), with the seats on the side slightly angled towards the windows, away from the aisle.

 All seats face forward and have aisle access, except for the window seats (where you have to climb over your neighbor’s legs to reach the aisle).
 Paired seats are staggered by a couple of inches (cm), which, together with a small partition, adds some privacy while allowing enough interaction when traveling with a companion.